 In 2019, the rate of Medicare tax was 1.45% of an employee’s gross earnings.
 The employer’s rate matches that rate.
 If you make more than the threshold set by the IRS, you will have to pay an additional Medicare tax of 0.9%.

 Social Security tax, like Medicare tax, is designed to help support the millions of retired Americans.
 This tax pays for federal disability and retirement benefits.
 Both employers and employees must pay Social Security Tax.
 As with Medicare tax, self-employed individuals will have to pay both the employee and employer portion of Social Security Tax.

 The rate for Social Security tax in 2019 was 6.2% of an employee’s gross wages below $132,900.
 The employer must match the amount paid by the employee.
-If an employee makes more than the set $132,900, Social Security tax should not be withheld from their pay for any earning made above this amount.
+If an employee makes more than the set $132,900, Social Security tax should not be withheld from their pay for any earnings made above this amount.

-If you do not follow Social Security, Medicare, or FICA instruction carefully, you may end up either not deducting enough or too much.
-This is especially true if you continue to deduct taxes from earning made over the set threshold.
+If you do not follow Social Security, Medicare, or FICA instructions carefully, you may end up either not deducting enough or too much.
+This is especially true if you continue to deduct taxes from earnings made over the set threshold.
 In this case, the money will have to be refunded to your employees.
 This is easily avoidable if you have a streamlined process for your taxes and payroll systems.
 Check out our pay stub generator to help you with your taxes.
 Our pay stub generator accurately calculates and deducts taxes based on the information you provided and the state in which you live.
 Try it now and see for yourself.

 How the Social Security Tax Functions

 Employees and self-employed taxpayers are subject to the Social Security tax.
 Employers often deduct this tax from employees’ wages and remit it to the government.
 The monies received from employees for Social Security are not held in trust for the specific employee who is now contributing to the fund, but are instead utilized to pay existing older persons under a “pay-as-you-go” system.